Condzi/hi/doc/layers.md

 ## GFX

   [ ] Refactor plz
+    - ability to draw not only rects but triangle batches too
     - easier debugging pls
     - why the fuck do we silently fail when layer is not specified??
     - The code is full of repetitions and not robust.
 Also, fix poor resource handling, or actually lack of it.